Dalbeattie

-Dalbeattie (/dælˈbiːti/, Dawbeattie, Dail Bheithe meaning 'haugh of the birch', or Dail Bhàite 'drowned haugh' (i.e. liable to flood) is a town in the historical county of Kirkcudbrightshire in Dumfries and Galloway, Scotland.
-Dalbeattie is in a wooded valley on the Urr Water 4 mi east of Castle Douglas and 12 mi south west of Dumfries.
+Dalbeattie (/dælˈbiːti/, Dawbeattie, Dail Bheithe meaning 'haugh of the birch', or Dail Bhàite 'drowned haugh' (i.e. liable to flood) is a town in Dumfries and Galloway, Scotland.
+Historically part of Kirkcudbrightshire, it is in a wooded valley on the Urr Water 4 mi east of Castle Douglas and 12 mi south west of Dumfries.
+It had a population of 4,137 in 2022.

 The town is famed for its granite industry and for being the home town of William McMaster Murdoch, the First Officer of the RMS Titanic.

 Etymology

 Dalbeattie is a Gaelic name, recorded in 1469 as Dalbaty.
 The first element of the name is Gaelic dail 'water-meadow, haugh'.
 There are two possible interpretations for the second element.
 The most common is Gaelic beithich, genitive singular of beitheach 'abounding in or relating to birch trees', derived from beith 'birch'.
 Dalbeattie would thus mean 'haugh of the birch'.
 The second interpretation takes -beattie to be bhàite (from bàite) 'drowned', meaning 'liable to flooding'.
 W. J. Watson offers this derivation for Dalbate in Middleby.

 Dalbeattie is popularly interpreted as 'birch valley' or 'birch vale', which is adopted in the names of local businesses such as Birch Valley Dental Clinic and Birchvale Theatre.
 The interpretation of the first element as 'vale' or 'valley' may be due to confusion with the word dale.
 The association with 'valley' goes back to at least 1955, when the Third Statistical Account records that the 'accepted derivation' is Celtic, meaning 'the valley of the birches'.